ElenBlackwood/ElenBlackwood/README.md

 ### Hi there 👋, my name is Olena.
-Friends call me Elena or just Lena.
+Friends call me Elena.

 ---